BG3-Community-Library-Team/bg3-community/home.md

 # Welcome

-This is the BG3 Modding Community Wiki—a place to find, create, and edit tutorials, resources, and guides.
+This is the BG3 Modding Community Wiki, a place to find, create, and edit tutorials, resources, and guides.
 Lore and base game information are also welcome.

 All content is posted with the author’s consent.